Mr. Popper's Penguins (film): Production

 Originally, Ben Stiller was slated to play Mr. Popper, and Noah Baumbach was originally going to direct, but they dropped out.
 Owen Wilson, Jack Black, and Jim Carrey were all considered to replace Stiller, with the role eventually going to Carrey.
 Mark Waters was chosen to direct.
 Filming began in October 2010, and finished in January 2011.
-On September 21, 2010, it was confirmed that Carla Gugino joined the cast as Tom's former wife Amanda Popper.
+On September 21, 2010, it was confirmed that Carla Gugino had joined the cast as Tom's former wife Amanda Popper.
 Rhythm and Hues Studios did the penguin animations for certain shots.
 The musical score was composed by Rolfe Kent and orchestrated by Tony Blondal.
 It was recorded at the scoring stage at 20th Century Fox in Century City, California with a 78-piece orchestra.
 An online Museum Slide Game was created by designer Mark Kavanaugh as promotional material for the film.

 The penguins portrayed in the film were a mix of real penguins and CGI.

 Reception

 Box office

-Mr. Popper's Penguins was theatrically released on June 17, 2011 by 20th Century Fox.
+Mr. Popper's Penguins was theatrically released on June 17, 2011, by 20th Century Fox.
 It earned $6.4 million on opening day and $18.4 million over the three-day weekend, ranking in third place behind Green Lantern and Super 8.
-The opening was at the high end of 20th Century Fox's expectations, which was predicting a mid- to high teens opening.
+The opening was at the high end of 20th Century Fox's expectations, which was predicting a mid-to high teens opening.

 In its second weekend, the film faced competition from Cars 2 and dropped 45% to $10.1 million and ranked in fifth place.
 Over the four-day Independence Day holiday weekend, it ranked in eighth place after dropping 34% to $6.7 million.
 The film earned $68,224,452 domestically and $119,137,302 in foreign countries, grossing a total of $187,361,754 worldwide.